 Minocycline, extended release (By mouth)

-Treats acne in patients who are 12 years and older.
+Treats acne.
 This medicine is a tetracycline antibiotic.

 When This Medicine Should Not Be Used

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Take this medicine with food if it irritates your throat or esophagus.

 - Swallow the extended-release capsule or tablet whole.
 Do not crush, break, or chew it.

 - This medicine is not for long-term use.